naskarsourjya/icb_mpc/README.md

 ## Closed Points
 The errors between the do_mpc surrogate model and the pytorch narx model are not zero, but very close.
 It needs to be quantified.
-This reduceds when order = 1
+This reduces when order = 1

 Checkout splitting of data in narx training and also in make steps.
 Also check in what order is history for state and input used.
 (Checked, ref: check excel sheet)